 - The ABA Certificate program coursework is 100% online

 - The ABA Certificate program accepts students to begin in the spring and fall semesters.
 Completed applications and all supporting materials are due by the posted deadlines.
 Please visit our Admissions page for further information.

 - Those who complete the Certificate program in Applied Behavior Analysis (practicum track) are eligible to take the national examination to become a Board Certified Behavior Analyst (BCBA).
 Students who complete the non-practicum track program will be eligible to take the BCBA exam after completing independent fieldwork outside of Sage.

-- Students who do not possess a masters degree and are interested in board certification as a Behavior Analyst, may choose to complete The Sage Colleges Applied Behavior Analysis and Autism Masters Program, and receive a recommendation to take the examination that leads to BCBA certification.
+- Students who do not possess a masters degree and are interested in board certification as a Behavior Analyst, may choose to complete The Sage Colleges Applied Behavior Analysis and Autism Masters Program, and complete coursework in partial fulfillment of requirements to sit for the exam that leads to BCBA certification.

 Notice to Applicants & Candidates

 Services restricted to New York State licensed professionals, including licensed psychologists, cannot be rendered by program students or graduates unless: (a) they are licensed in New York State to provide such services, or (b) they provide those services in an exempt setting as salaried employees.